 The course combines English language tuition with STEM (Science, Technology, Engineering and Maths) workshops.
 There are 15 hours of English tuition each week, as well as 7.5 hours of STEM classes per week.
+Students are introduced to the STEM subject areas through fun, educational and practical workshops designed to stimulate their interest in the long term.
 This English and STEM Summer Camp offers the opportunity for students to improve their English both in the classroom and also with a truly international community during the afternoon workshops.

 The programme incorporates language study, language for life, excursion link lessons and academic skills sessions with STEM workshops.
 The language study lessons focus on the communicative style of language learning and provide grammar and vocabulary tailored to a student’s ability.
 Whereas language for life lessons integrate a wider range of topics including learner training, literacy, culture and life skills.
 In addition, the academic skills sessions give students an introduction to exam techniques and are intended to help students improve the skills of academic reading, writing, listening and speaking.

 Students are given an English level assessment on the first morning to make sure they are placed in the right class to really enjoy and learn as much as possible.
 They will be taught by qualified EFL (English as a Foreign Language) teachers who have ability to make language learning fun.